 There are many types of incidents, such as motor vehicle incidents and slip and falls, that could cause a catastrophic injury to occur.
 If a party fails to exercise reasonable care and their failure causes severe harm, they could be liable in court.
 Catastrophic injuries may include:

 With the help of medical professionals and advisors, a Calumet City catastrophic injury attorney could prove the severity of the victim’s injuries in court and help them recover the compensation they need to move forward.

 Catastrophic injuries could affect many different areas of an individual’s life.
-For example, an individual’s daily life such as walking, eating and moving, may be affected due to a catastrophic injury.
+For example, an individual’s daily life such as walking, eating and moving, may be affected.
 When an individual sustains a severe injury, they may amass a tremendous amount of medical expenses such as in-home care, home, and vehicle modifications and supportive devices.
 Individuals may no longer be able to perform the duties of their job.

 The State of Illinois sets a deadline for individuals to file their personal injury claims.
 The injured party has two years from the date of their accident to file a lawsuit.
 There are a few case-specific circumstances that may shorten or extend the filing deadline.
-For example, a case involving a government entity may have a shorter timeframe than a typical personal injury claim.
+For example, a case involving a government entity may have a shorter timeframe.

 When a catastrophic injury occurs due to the negligence of another, you should not have to bear the financial burden.
 A Calumet City catastrophic injury lawyer could be by your side every step of the way to help you recover compensation.

 Rather than depending on an insurance adjuster to make a fair offer to you on your claim, contact an experienced attorney to ensure you are receiving the best settlement for your situation.
 Call today to get started on your case.